 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Julius Baer reported total carbon emissions of approximately 9,633,000 kg CO2e, comprising 2,044,000 kg CO2e from Scope 1 and 7,633,000 kg CO2e from Scope 3 emissions.
-Notably, business travel accounted for about 8,613,000 kg CO2e within Scope 3.
-In 2023, the firm disclosed emissions of approximately 12,667,000 kg CO2e globally, with 2,736,000 kg CO2e from Scope 1, 805,000 kg CO2e from Scope 2, and 9,248,000 kg CO2e from Scope 3.
+In 2024, Julius Baer reported total carbon emissions of approximately 9,030,000 kg CO2e, comprising 2,044,000 kg CO2e from Scope 1 and 7,633,000 kg CO2e from Scope 3 emissions.
+Notably, business travel accounted for about 8,613,000 kg CO2e of the Scope 3 emissions.
+In 2023, the bank's emissions were approximately 9,248,000 kg CO2e globally, with 2,736,000 kg CO2e from Scope 1 and 9,248,000 kg CO2e from Scope 3, indicating a significant reliance on business travel.
 Julius Baer has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions in its operations (Scope 1 and 2) by 2030.
-The firm also targets a 90% reduction in absolute Scope 1 and 2 emissions by 2030 compared to 2019 levels.
-Furthermore, it has pledged to achieve net-zero emissions across its treasury, lending, and mortgage books by 2050.
-The bank's commitment to sustainability is reinforced by its participation in the Science Based Targets initiative (SBTi), where it has set targets consistent with limiting global warming to 1.5°C. These initiatives reflect Julius Baer's proactive approach to addressing climate change and reducing its carbon footprint.
+The bank plans to reduce absolute Scope 1 and 2 emissions by 90% by 2030 compared to 2019 levels.
+Additionally, it has committed to achieving net-zero emissions across its treasury, lending, and mortgage books by 2050.
+The bank's sustainability strategy includes a focus on renewable energy sources and ongoing efforts to offset any remaining emissions.
+These initiatives align with industry standards and reflect a commitment to addressing climate change effectively.

 Access structured emissions data, company-specific emission factors, and source documents